Key takeaways

 In general, your vet will prescribe a 5 mg per pound dose of amoxicillin twice daily.
 So, if you have a 20-pound pup, he may receive 100 mg two times a day.
 The dose duration is an important factor in how well amoxicillin will work for your dog’s particular case.

-Amoxicillin for dogs has the same active ingredient as the human medication and comes in a few forms, including tablets and injections.
-“Small dogs will commonly be prescribed an oral liquid that allows for smaller dosages and larger dogs will typically be prescribed capsules or sometimes tablets,” says Dr. LeHoullier.
+Amoxicillin for dogs has the same active ingredient as the human medication and comes in a few formulations, including tablets and injections.
+“Small dogs will commonly be prescribed an oral suspension that allows for smaller dosages, and larger dogs will typically be prescribed capsules or sometimes tablets,” says Dr. LeHoullier.
 Your vet will determine the best form depending on how likely your dog is to accept a pill, the severity of the infection, and other underlying health conditions.
+Tablets and capsules can be kept at room temperature, while liquids must be refrigerated.

 Tablets can be administered at home; if your dog won’t eat the medicine directly, you can use a pill pocket treat or hide the amoxicillin in a favorite food.
 Injections typically need to be administered by a medical professional in your veterinarian’s office, but they’re a good choice for severe infections because they take effect more quickly.